appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

 There are lots of themes at [Hugo][5], but you probably want to customize the theme before you use it so that you have a blog with  a theme that is matching your business website or service.
 I am using Bootswatch Paper theme for [Appernetic static website service][6].
 Fortunately, I found [hugo-bootstrap][7] and cloned it.

+![enter image description here][8]
+Now you can also browse the theme showcase gallery.

-Then to customize it further I pressed the **Sync** button which does a pull and then a push to your Appernetic project repository at [GitHub][8] with the name **appernetic-hugo-project** .
+Then to customize it further I pressed the **Sync** button which does a pull and then a push to your Appernetic project repository at [GitHub][9] with the name **appernetic-hugo-project** .
 When you start out you will not have this repo so it is automatically created for you and all strange git commands is hidden away so you do not have to think about it.

 > When you start out you will not have this repo so it is automatically
 > created for you and all strange git commands is hidden away so you do
 > not have to think about it.

-![Sync with GitHub][9]
+![Sync with GitHub][10]

 Now to work with the theme I did a pull to my local computer, edited the theme with my favorite editor *Atom* and after that I did a commit and a push back to my GitHub project repo.
 If you are a hard-core git user you would start terminal and add the commands.
-There is also a very easy to use desktop client for [GitHub][10].
+There is also a very easy to use desktop client for [GitHub][11].

-![GitHub Desktop app][11]
+![GitHub Desktop app][12]

 ## Collaborating
 Notice also that I have all the social and collaborating features in GitHub so I can invite a real front end designer to have a look at my attempts to customize the theme.
-My last step is to do a **Sync** again in Appernetic and then a **Publish** and after 10 min all is live on [GitHub Pages][12].
+My last step is to do a **Sync** again in Appernetic and then a **Publish** and after 10 min all is live on [GitHub Pages][13].

 > Notice also that I have all the social and collaborating features in
 > GitHub so I can invite a real front end designer to have a look at my